MirantisContainers/mke-docs/content/docs/concepts/cni.md

 ## Limitations

-Components using `nodeports` may have their own specific way to specify the port numbers for NodePorts, and they may need to be changed at the same time as the `nodePortRange`.
+Components using `nodeports` may have their own specific way of specifying the port numbers for NodePorts, and these may need to be changed simultaneusly with the `nodePortRange`.